LedgerDomain/did-webplus/did-webplus/wasm/README.md

 ### Running Tests in `node.js`

 Note that the test VDR and VDG MUST be running while running these tests.
 See above for instructions.
-From this directory (the did-webplus-wasm crate directory), run
+From this directory (the did-webplus-wasm crate directory, which is `did-webplus/did-webplus/wasm`), run

     wasm-pack test --node